You're reading this because you're considering replacing your receptionist with AI—and you probably feel conflicted about it.

 That's normal.
 This isn't just a technology decision.
 It's a people decision that affects someone's livelihood.
 But it's also a business decision driven by real needs: better coverage, lower costs, and scalability that one person can't provide.

 Here's the truth: you can be both business-smart and empathetic.
+85% of customer service leaders will explore or pilot conversational generative AI in 2025, and 65% of businesses are already using AI.
 You can improve operations while treating your team with respect.
-This guide shows you exactly how to migrate from human receptionist to AI using a clear 2-4 week timeline, thoughtful communication, and multiple transition paths that consider both business needs and human impact.
+This guide shows you exactly how to migrate from human receptionist to a voice AI receptionist using a clear 2-4 week timeline, thoughtful communication, and multiple transition paths that consider both business needs and human impact.

 Let's start by understanding where you are and which path makes sense for your situation.